jackd248/db-sync-tool/README.md

 ```

 You are requested to enter the SSH password for the given user in the `host.json` to enable a SSH connection to the remote system.

+## FAQ

+- `Unknown column '?' in 'field list'`

+   Sometimes your local environment differ from the remote system.
+So you maybe need to update the database schema either manually via the install tool or using the TYPO3 console by `typo3cms database:updateschema`